dullemond/radmc3d-2.0/manual/sphinx/dustradtrans.rst

 too low ``nphot_scat`` you typically see radial 'rays' in the image emanating from each stellar source of photons.
-For multiple scattering, when taking too low ``nphot_scat`` small you would see strange non-radial 'scratches' in the image (see Fig. :ref:`fig-polscat`, top two images).
+For multiple scattering, when taking too low ``nphot_scat`` small you would see strange non-radial 'scratches' in the image (see Fig. :numref:`fig-polscat`, top two images).
 It looks as if someone has used a pen and randomly added some streaks.
 These streaks are the double-scattering events which, in that case, apparently are rare enough that they show up as individual streaks.
 To test whether these streaks are indeed